 While good quality photography will always do well on Instagram, if you want to boost your Instagram saves, you might need to mix things up.

 Images that are educational, information-heavy or almost infographic in style are likely to be saved as people want to “save it for later,” so they can process that information in their own time.

-Think of it as reference material that your users might want to to check back on, or save for a future date.
+Think of it as reference material that your users might want to check back on or save for a future date.

 Check out how fitness and health influencer @lucymountain has created her feed with plenty of shots that have been edited to look like infographics: